nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > 1a1.
 System shows an error message<br />
   Use case ends

-#### Use case: Allocating multiple slots for a task
+#### Use case: Booking multiple slots for a task
-Use case ID: UC13 Allocating multiple slots for a task<br />
+Use case ID: UC13 Booking multiple slots for a task<br />
 Actor: User<br />
 Precondition: User has opened the application<br />

 **MSS**

-1. User selects a task for scheduling
+1. User creates a scheduled task with multiple date slots
-2. System shows the list of available slots
-3. User selects the available slots to allocate
-4. System allocate the selected slots for a task<br />
+2. System checks for overlap of events and allocate the selected slots for a task<br />
 Use case ends.

 **Extensions**

-1a.
-The given task name is invalid
+2a.
+There is an overlap of events

 > 1a1.
-System shows error message<br />
+System shows a warning message to the user<br />
   Use case ends

-3a.
-The given selection is invalid

-> 3a1.
-System show error message<br />
-  Use case resumes at step 2

 #### Use case: Free-ing slot when user confirms a slot for a task
 Use case ID: UC14 Free-ing slot when user confirms a slot for a task<br />